 Holders of a Kiwi Sprocket Rocket licence must wear their BMXNZ supplied sprocket number plate at all times and are not permitted to amend the plate in anyway other than to affix their club suffix.

-Kiwi Sprocket Rockets are entitled to enter the World Championships, NZ National Championships and the North and South Island Titles but must participate at these events only, in their appropriate UCI age class.
+Kiwi Sprocket Rockets UCI 6 and under are entitled to enter the NZ National Championships and the North and South Island Titles as participation riders only at these events.